What We Know About the Austin BLM Protest Shooting

 After the shooting, Mitchell and other protesters reassembled where Foster was shot for a vigil:

 According to Foster’s LinkedIn profile, he served a little more than two years in the Air Force as an aircraft-maintenance crew chief, and was currently employed as a caregiver.
+According to his family, he received a discharge from the Air Force so he could come home to take care of Mitchell.

-The suspect
+The shooters

-Note: This post has been updated throughout to include new information as it became available.
+The identity of the person who shot and killed Foster has not been confirmed, nor has the identity of the second person who fired on the driver’s car as it pulled away.